Copyright 2023 PBC. All Rights Reserved.Website by Brilliant Digital.

 This course is an optional ministry unit.
-One may not be a full time minister or missionary in the ‘typical’ sense of the term, but each person has a mission field and is called to be a witness in their respective environs.
-It may be it their family, their workplace, or elsewhere.
-Whatever the case may be, it is for this reason that an understanding of the history of missions and the God who engages people through mission is vital for one’s understanding of their place in God’s story.
+Although one may not be a full-time minister or missionary in the ‘typical’ sense, each person has a mission field and is called to be a witness in their respective environs.
+It may be in their family environment, their workplace, or elsewhere.
+Whatever the case may be, it is for this reason that understanding the history of missions and the God who engages people through the mission is vital for one’s understanding of their place in God’s story.

 Leading Christian Ministry (PA601, PA701)

-Many students who enter ministry, having done a lot of study, are soon asking themselves – “How do I now do church?”
+Many students who enter ministry, having done a lot of studies, are soon asking themselves – “How do I now do church?”
 “How should we lead and manage this ministry?”
-In this subject we put it all together, theology, Bible knowledge, and practical skills – and ask the question, “How are we going to lead a church or ministry?”
+In this subject, we put it all together, theology, Bible knowledge and practical skills – and ask, “How are we going to lead a church or ministry?”

-However, the goal of this unit is for each student to have developed their own philosophy and strategy for church and ministry so that at the completion of the unit they have a framework for approaching, developing and leading ministry with confidence.
+This unit covers developing values, visions and strategies, organisational approaches and leadership styles, dealing with change and reviewing progress.
+The goal of this unit is for each student to have developed their philosophy and strategy for church and ministry so that after completing the unit, they have a framework for approaching, developing and leading ministry with confidence.

 Marriage and Family (CO604, CO704)